 Canadian Postmedia News interview: “The ‘mad genius’ - fact or fancy?
 Link between creativity, insanity not backed by science, author says.”
 Published in the Montreal Gazette, Ottawa Citizen, and Toronto Post.

-"Stardust, Smoke and Mirrors," my invited article about The Insanity Hoax, is the cover story for the Sept/Oct 2013 Skeptical Inquirer: The magazine for science and reason.
+“Stardust, Smoke and Mirrors,” an invited article about The Insanity Hoax, is the cover story for the Sept/Oct 2013 Skeptical Inquirer: The magazine for science and reason.

 The Insanity Hoax stimulates such lively discussion and critical thinking that it has been required reading for three consecutive classes in “Creativity and Psychopathology” at Temple University.
 It's also part of the Master's degree in Performance Science at the Royal College of Music in London.